jelias/jelias.github.io/index.md

 js-file: /assets/js/arrow-fade.js
 ---
 ###### Hi, I'm Jacob.
-I’m from Chicago, IL and am currently studying [Interaction Design]() at the University of Washington.
-I am passionate about using
+Born and raised in Chicago, IL, I am currently studying [Interaction Design](https://art.washington.edu/design/interaction-design-bdes) at the University of Washington.
+My explorations utilize design as a medium capable of connecting individuals, communities, and systems.
+I work across the sciences and humanities to explore the following research questions:

-Outside of design, my biggest passions are waterskiing, snowboarding, and rock climbing.
-From time to time, you can find me writing on Medium, posting shots on Dribbble, and pushing commits to GitHub.
+- How might we facilitate human connection through the discovery and sharing of music?
+- How can the curation of media explore the moments and memories that life has to offer?
+- What might an inclusive future look like and how can technology play a role in promoting equity?

+Using design as a lense to view the world, I also write on Medium, post shots on Dribbble, and—occasionally—push commits to GitHub.
+To inspire creativity and stay active in other areas I also water ski, snowboard, and rock climb.

-I built this website as a place to share my designs, thoughts, and lists.
-Thanks for stopping by and please feel free to contact me—whether you just want to chat or are interested in working together.
+Thanks for stopping by and please feel free to [contact me](mailto&#58;%6Aa%&#54;&#51;obee&#37;&#54;C&#37;6&#57;&#37;61s&#64;gm&#37;61%69&#108;&#46;co&#37;6D)—whether you just want to chat or are interested in working together!
+I am **open for summer 2019 internships** and my resume is available on request.

 {::comment}
 tagline: